Learn How to Get a Private Investigator Licensing in any State

 Vermont

 The Secretary of State Board of Private Investigative and Security Services oversees private investigator licensing in Vermont.
-The board ensures that applicants are qualified to obtain an investigator license in Vermont.
+The board ensures applicants are qualified to obtain an investigator license in Vermont.
 Also, the board sets professional standards for the professional investigative profession.

 Virginia